-The PhD program follows a well-structured pathway (240 ECTS) with a first year dedicated to coursework and minimum three years of research.
-Faculty members are actively involved in guiding students through coursework and research projects.
-The EEC was pleased to see a preparatory course dedicated to students from non-genetics backgrounds, which helps them to transition smoothly into the PhD program and it was also greatly appreciated by the students.
+The MSc program follows a well-structured pathway (90 ECTS) with a balanced mix of coursework and research.
+Students progress through mandatory courses, elective courses, and a research project, ensuring a logical learning sequence.
+Faculty members are actively involved in guiding students through coursework and research projects, and the small class sizes ensure personalized attention to students.
+The EEC was pleased to see a preparatory course dedicated to students from other backgrounds, which helps them to transition smoothly into the MSc program and it was also greatly valued by the students.
 Also, the EEC appreciated very much the early and comprehensive help of the admin staff, including the quick response to any questions (e.g. regarding housing issues), especially for international students.